 The CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EPP group, by sending an EPP Epoch Assignment frame to the associated CPE non-AP MLD including the EPP Epoch Settings field with the parameters of the suggested EPP group.
 The CPE non-AP MLD shall report the status of the operation by responding with an EPP Epoch Response frame.
 This operation allows the CPE AP MLD to reorganize the EPP groups in use.
-Following this reorganization, the resulting EPP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in the (Re)Association Request frame.
+Following this reorganization, the resulting EPP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in the encrypted (2228) (Re)Association Request frame.

-Once the CPE non-AP MLD receives an EPP Epoch Response frame or transmits an EPP Epoch Response frame in response to an EPP Epoch Assignment frame signaling successful (Status code field set to SUCCESS, SUCCESS_SIMILAR_EPOCH, SUCCESS_ALREADY_EXISTING_EPOCH or SUCCESS_AID_LIST_PARTIALLY_STORED) reception of new EPP group parameters, the CPE non-AP MLD shall compute the new MHA parameters for the current EPP epoch, as per 10.71.3 (Establishing CPE MAC header anonymization parameter sets), and apply them in the next epoch starting time as indicated by the First Epoch TSF Start Time field of the EPP Epoch Settings field (considering the operations in 10.71.2.4 (EPP Epoch Start Time Computation).
+Once the CPE non-AP MLD receives an EPP Epoch Response frame or transmits an EPP Epoch Response frame in response to an EPP Epoch Assignment frame signaling successful (Status code field set to SUCCESS, SUCCESS_SIMILAR_EPOCH, SUCCESS_ALREADY_EXISTING_EPOCH or SUCCESS_AID_LIST_PARTIALLY_STORED) reception of new EPP group parameters, the CPE non-AP MLD shall compute the new MHA parameters for the current EPP epoch, as per 10.71.3 (Establishing CPE MAC header anonymization parameter sets), and apply them in the next epoch starting time as indicated by the First Epoch TSF Start Time field of the EPP Epoch Settings field (considering the operations in 10.71.2.4 (EPP Epoch Start Time Computation)) in the received EPP Group Response frame or EPP Group Assignment frame (2235).

+Comment 2049

 Editor please do the following changes across the document